 At tax time, carefully review your company’s full-year financial reports before giving them to your accountant.
 Before you sign your return, be sure to review it for accuracy based on your full-year financial reports.
 If the IRS audits your company and finds any underpayment of taxes, it will come to you, not your accountant, for any additional taxes, penalty, and interest.

 Accounting software like QuickBooks can help you generate financial reports, manage taxes, and take care of other small business accounting tasks.
-This kind of software can make your life as a business owner much, much easier.
+This kind of software can make your life as a business owner much easier.
 If you’re still feeling uncertain, don’t be afraid to speak with a professional bookkeeping service about securing their help.